SAP-samples/btp-onboarding/docs/joulemobilestart/2_Prepare/Prerequisites.md

 Make sure all the system prerequisites are met.

 - SAP Business Technology Platform subscription and tenant (will be provided by SAP)
-- Subscription of SAP Build Work Zone
+- Subscription of SAP Build Work Zone, Standard Plan
 - SAP Cloud application license in which Joule is available
 - Joule instance connected to business systems
 - SAP Cloud Identity Services